mnlipp/jgrapes/WebConsole.md

 can be based on the HTML without adding presentation classes.

 Using "ARIA augmented semantic HTML" is therefore the preferred approach for authoring conlets.
+You can find more about this approach in the [overview of the project's Vue component library](./aashdoc/index.html).
 Combined with a web console's CSS stylesheet that uses rules based on this kind of content this approach should lead to satisfactory results in typical cases.